Louis Lorenz Stein: Community service

 Louis Stein at work in the attic office of his home, photo courtesy of Contra Costa County Historical Society.

 Vicente Martinez Adobe, bought by Stein in 1955 to save it from being razed; now part of the John Muir National Historic Site.

 Stein and his wife were founding members of the Arlington Community Church, and he was appointed an Honorary Mayor of Kensington.
 He was an active leader in the Alameda County Historical Society, History Guild of the Oakland Museum of California, California Heritage Council, E Clampus Vitus, Railway and Locomotive Historical Society, UC Berkeley Bears Backers, US Olympic Committee, The Live Oak Athletic Club, and the Berkeley-Albany High 12 Club.
 Stein gave illustrated lectures before civic, fraternal, school, social, political and business groups.

 Stein had a passion for history and collected letters, diaries, manuscripts, photographs, maps, newspapers and historical artifacts.
 He was one of the founders of the Contra Costa County Historical Society in 1950-51.

 On February 9, 1955, he and his wife Mildred bought the Vicente Martinez Adobe, built in 1849, for $25,000 to save it from being razed and subdivided.
 It is now part of the John Muir National Historic Site.

 In July 1978, Stein purchased in a county auction a historic 500-pound bell that hung in the tower at the Contra Costa County courthouse in Martinez, California, which was built in 1852.
 Stein donated the bell to be placed in the Borland House in Martinez, which was restored by the Martinez Historical Society to serve as a city museum.

 In the early 1980s, Stein donated 80 boxes of his historical collections, dating from 1858 to 1920, relating to Contra Costa County, California, to the Contra Costa County Historical Society.
 The manuscripts, documents, maps, photographs, newspapers, and ephemera, about 50,000 items, are now in the History Center.

 Later life

 On November 5, 1977, Louis and Mildred celebrated their Golden Anniversary at a reception in Piedmont, California.
 Over 150 relatives and friends attended the reception.

 Stein died of natural causes on November 11, 1996, at Walnut Creek, California, at age 94.
 A memorial service was held at the Arlington Community Church in Kensington with interment at the Sunset View Cemetery in El Cerrito, California.
-His wife, Mildred Slater Stein, died on May 20, 1989 at Berkeley at the age of 86.
+His wife, Mildred Slater Stein, died on May 20, 1989 in Berkeley at the age of 86.